 Image Source: Pixabay.com

-The United States of American and several other countries of the world have reported the existence of a very serious, possibly fatal medical condition in their pets called the “Heartworm” disease.What Causes Heartworm Disease in Dogs?
+The United States of America and several other countries of the world have reported the existence of a very serious, possibly fatal medical condition in their pets called the “Heartworm” disease.

-When a dog suffers from heartworm disease, it is infested by an organism termed as the Direfilaria immitis.
+When a dog suffers from heartworm disease, it is infested by an organism termed Dirofilaria immitis.
 This is nothing but a parasitic nematode or roundworm, also commonly called the heartworm.
-How severe is the condition will depend on the quantity of worms in the affected dog’s body, the infestation duration and the way in which the host reacts to the infestation.
+The severity of the condition will depend on the quantity of worms in the affected dog’s body, the infestation duration, and the way in which the host reacts to the infestation.

 Here are some of the symptoms that may indicate that your dog is suffering from heartworm disease: